Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 Although we fully meet the requirements and success criteria of the business case, there is always a way to improve and optimize  our tool.

-What are  next steps that could be done in order to keep process in the project?
+What are  next steps that could be done in order to keep progress in the project?

 ### 8.1 Forecast
-With further analytics and the help of statistical and mathematical calculations like regression or classification we could develop a Earthquake-Forcasting-Tool.
-This tool could warn our users, whenever there is the chance oder the danger that an earthquake is likly to occure around the users location.
-This little tool could help to make our world a little bit safe for us humans.
+With further data analytics and the help of statistical and mathematical modeling like regression or classification we could develop an **Earthquake-Forecasting-Tool**.
+This tool could warn our users, whenever an earthquake is likely to occur in the defined area.
+This little tool could help to make our world a little bit safer for us humans.
 ### 8.2 Create mobile app
-Earthquakes to go.
+Earthquake information to go.
 It would be a nice tool to check all the recent earthquakes with your smartphone, without the need of a laptop or computer.
-Therefore we could develop a Earthquakes-App to see all earthquakes whenever you want and whereever you are.
+Therefore, we could develop an Earthquake-App to see all earthquakes anywhere at any time.
-### 8.3 Upgrade dashboard
+### 8.3 Dashboard upgrade
 The current dashboard shows six KPIs (see above).
-To make the dashboard even more sophisticated, it would be possible to calculate all KPIs on a global scale (worldwide) and on a local scale (within user provided radius of user provided location).
+To make the dashboard even more sophisticated, it is possible to calculate all KPIs on a global scale (worldwide) and on a local scale (within user provided radius around user provided location).
 The respective functions are already implemented in our *EarthquakeAnalytics* class.
 This would give interesting additional insights for interested users.
-Concerning layout and frontend development, it would be advisable to search for a layout that  includes a tab for the global KPIs and a tab for the local KPIs to that the user can individually choose the preferred layout.
+Concerning layout and frontend development, it would be advisable to search for a layout that  includes a tab for the global KPIs and a tab for the local KPIs so that the user can individually choose the preferred option.